Physics-50/Module-3/docs/weak3.md

 Thus, you can think of the LCD as a two-dimensional grid of slits, where the distance between center of the 'slits' is the center-to-center pixel spacing, and is closely related to the resolution of the LCD screen.

-The diffracting nature of LCD screens is manifest when one shines a laser on them.
-If we set up a screen to observe the laser light reflected off an LCD screen, we observe a bunch of bright dots, creating a rectangular grid, with uniform spacing between maxima.
-By measuring the distance between these maxima and given the laser wavelength (determined in lab last week!), one can determine the distance between the pixels, and thus deduce the resolution of the screen, by employing the same equation you made use of to determine the wavelength of your laser with the diffraction gratings.
+When a laser beam strikes an LCD screen, the beam diffracts.
+If we set up a screen to observe the laser light reflected from the LCD screen, we observe a rectangular grid of bright dots, with roughly uniform spacing between maxima.
+By measuring the distance between these maxima and using the laser wavelength (determined in lab last week), you can determine the distance between the pixels, and thus deduce the resolution of the screen, by employing the same equation you used to determine the wavelength of your laser with the diffraction gratings.

 ## In Lab Instructions Diffraction from an LCD

-Each station should have an LCD panel in an acrylic case that is fastened to an optical post and mounted on the optical rail as shown in the figure below.
+Each station should have an LCD panel in an acrylic case that is fastened to an optical post and mounted on the optical rail, as shown in the figure below.

 [![LCD](images/LCD.png)](images/LCD.png){:target="_blank"}

-The LCD panel is mounted in a protective acrylic case.
-The HDMI cable that you will use to connect your computer as well as the power cable are attached.
-Please do not attempt to unplug either of these cables from the acrylic box.
-The LCD should be oriented so that the laser shines through it in a direction going from left to right in the above figure.
+The HDMI cable that you will use to connect to your computer, as well as the power cable, are attached to the LCD panel. *Please do not attempt to unplug either of these cables from the acrylic box*.
+The LCD should be oriented so that the laser shines through it in a direction going from left to right in the figure above. **[PNS: this is really confusing]**

-One of the goals for this exploration is to dissect (please do not take this literally!) the LCD panel,i.e. to deduce portions of its internal structure and to better understand how it works.
+One of the goals for this exploration is to dissect (please do not take this literally!) the LCD panel,i.e. to deduce portions of its internal structure and to better understand how it works. **[PNS: this is awful verbiage]**

 In terms of deducing the internal structure, it would be nice to be able to 'look' inside.
 This is not so easy since the features of the LCD panel are quite small.
 However, humanity overcame this issue years ago when Hans and Zacharias Janssen invented the microscope.
 Below is a photo taken of our LCD screen via the eyepiece of a microscope.
 You are encouraged to observe the LCD screen under the microscope (through the eyepiece) in the rear of the lab.
 A microscope calibration slide is available that you can use to estimate the pixel size and compare with your results.
 You may find this helpful when assessing if your results are reasonable for the final question on the checkpoint.